cvajira/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](./PA1_template_files/figure-html/unnamed-chunk-5.png)

-mean and median number of steps taken per day is calulated as follows:
+mean and median number of steps taken per day is calculated as follows:

 ```r